Davao Prison and Penal Farm: American POW camp

 Approximately two thousand American prisoners were held in the penal colony after Japan's conquest of the Philippines in World War II.
 Some of the prisoners, survivors of the Bataan Death March, escaped in the Spring of 1943.
 When the twelve men (10 American POWs and 2 Filipino convicted prisoners) escaped, later joining Wendell Fertig's guerrillas, the Japanese beheaded twenty-five prisoners in DAPECOL.
-Major Stephen Mellnik, of Douglas MacArthur's South West Pacific Area (command), inserted the M1 S-X intelligence officer Capt.
+Major Stephen Mellnik, of Douglas MacArthur's South West Pacific Area, inserted the M1 S-X intelligence officer Capt.
 Harold Rosenquist into Mindanao in an attempt to rescue the Americans before they could be moved.
 However, the Japanese had already evacuated the camp, placing the American prisoners on a ship bound for Japan.
 However, that ship was sunk by an American submarine, and only eighty-three reached shore and were rescued by guerrillas.